By Susan Morrel, RJE

 When Shaina returned from her semester abroad, she was empowered with Jewish and secular academic skills acquired in a robust intellectual experience that included small classes, an ulpan (a class for intensive study of Hebrew) and an extremely comprehensive Jewish history class, a “crown jewel” of the program.
 Her heightened Jewish literacy and greater connection to the Jewish people, in turn, strengthened her Jewish identity.
 As an educator and a parent, I’m sure Shaina’s knowledge and Jewish identity together with her newfound social and emotional know-how will help her shape the future and navigate adult life with confidence and self-reliance.

 Since 1961, thousands of teenagers have spent a semester in Israel on URJ Heller High (formerly NFTY-EIE), the Reform Movement’s most intense and powerful Jewish living and learning experience.
-The Fall 2019 semester is enrolling now, with a special $1,000 discount for all students.
-Applications for the Spring 2020 semester are also open now.
+The Spring 2020 and Fall 2020 semesters are enrolling now.

 Susan Morrel, RJE, is a board member of the Association of Reform Jewish Educators (ARJE) and a tri-chair of the Hebrew Union College-Jewish Institute of Religion (HUC-JIR) School of Education Alumni Association.
 She is the director of field experiences at the Shoolman Graduate School of Jewish Studies at Hebrew College in Newton Centre, MA, and a Jewish education consultant in greater Boston.
 Susan holds an master’s degree in religious education from HUC-JIR’s executive M.A. program.